 The market

-Each Tuesday morning, the Roquemaure market is set up on the town hall square.
+Every Tuesday morning, the Roquemaure market sets up in the town hall square.

 Welcome to Roquemaure, the jewel of Grand Avignon in the Gard department of France.
 Discover the charm of this historic town, admire the remains of its iconic castle, and try captivating activities.
 Close to Avignon, the Pont du Gard, and the city of Orange, Roquemaure is the ideal base for exploring the region.
 Consult our guide for details on must-see tours, activities, and outings, and let yourself be guided by the authenticity of this characterful town.